 Raspberries & Blackberries (Cane Berries): Allow plants to go dormant in the winter without pruning.
 In early spring, green sprouts will come up from the soil and also appear on some of the pre-existing canes.
 The sprouts from the ground will eventually become canes which will fruit the following season.
 Old canes with new growth should fruit this year.
 Cut back the dead canes without new growth to ground level.

 Bushel and Berry® varieties require little winter maintenance and can usually be left outside during cold months, however, plants in decorative containers and planters are more at risk than plants in the ground.
-If your plants are in the ground, it’s a good idea to mulch heavily around the base and give them extra water so they’ll produce more heat.
+If your plants are in the ground, it’s a good idea to mulch heavily around the base and give them extra water.

 If your plants are in decorative containers and you have harsh winter weather, insulating the plant or moving the container to an unheated garage or basement is a good idea.
 If you store your containers in the garage, remember to protect them from the winter temperatures that can come in as you open and close the door.
 Keep your containers inside until the threat of the last frost has passed (typically in early spring).
 While storing the berry plants inside, make sure to keep the soil moist but not soaked.